 · to help us improve our services

-All volunteers and staff accessing data have had data protection training to make sure your information is handled sensitively and securely.
+All volunteers and staff accessing data have had data protection training to make sure information is handled sensitively and securely.
 Computers are pass-worded.
 Our office is not open to the public.

 Understanding people’s needs and requirements

 We use some information to create statistics about who we’re helping and what problems are the most common.
-This information will not contain your individual personal details so you could not be identified.
+This information does not contain individual personal details.

 We may share these with funders, regulators, the local council and members or parliament.